minhkhang1795/frontend-nanodegree-arcade-game/README.md

 * [x] Pretty user interface to show the stats.
 * [x] Pretty scoreboard when the game ends (either the player wins or loses) to show how the player performs.
 * [x] Custom fonts, image assets and titles to make the game more interactive and interesting.
+* [x] Add sound effects for bumping into an obstacle, collecting gems, reaching the next level, and winning.

 ## To run the game
 Clone the repository: